-New solar options turn building facades into power plants | CBC News
+Solar windows, shingles and cladding?
+The building itself is now the solar panel | CBC News

 Technical and regulatory challenges.
 BIPV products are regulated both as building materials and electrical materials, so they have to meet two sets of requirements.
 Hadizadeh said that requires a lot of testing and working with the government to write regulations for a new product.

-Athenitis said to encourage adoption of these technologies, building codes need to be modified and governments need to provide the right incentives.
+Athienitis said to encourage adoption of these technologies, building codes need to be modified and governments need to provide the right incentives.

-Meanwhile, most tradespeople aren't familiar with it, and Athenitis said there needs to be more education.
+Meanwhile, most tradespeople aren't familiar with it, and Athienitis said there needs to be more education.

 Cost.
 Right now, it's quite expensive up front, although the electricity generated over its lifetime should offset that eventually, said Yereniuk.
 Hadizedah said his goal over the next few years is to lower the cost of Mitrex's products to the point that they can be offered at no up-front cost to customers — instead, they would pay for the electricity generated over the panels' lifetime (similar to the way geothermal projects are often funded in condos).